 For example, if you are hoping to reduce your energy use, smart thermostats or automated lighting systems can learn your schedule and activate when they sense that you’re at home, which can help you cut down on energy bills.
 Shade controls, which allow you to lower or raise shades with the simple click of an app, are also popular for cutting down on the cost of cooling and heating homes—plus, they can be set to a particular schedule so that when you’re away on vacation it looks like someone is home.

-Professionally installed devices can also add value to your home if you plan on selling it within the next few years, and some companies sell smart-device kits at discounted prices to realtors.
+Professionally installed devices can also add value to your home if you plan on selling it within the next few years.

 “While installing smart home products yourself may save a few bucks, there are a lot of advantages to opting for a professional installation,” Cahill says.
 “Professional installers are experts in home security and automation, and they can create a customized smart home system that works together properly and protects your home from security vulnerabilities so that you feel safe and secure.”